w3f/research/docs/polkadot/BABE/4-slots.md

 nominators run their own block production node, so that more acquired the relevant skills.

-As we make block production less slashable, we must defend against attacks that "speed up" the chain, likely by many staked but silent block producers suddenly producing blocks.
+As we make block production less slashable, there are more attacks that impact the chain rate:

-TODO: Outline attack?
+ - We might have many staked but silent block producers who come online together and attempt to fork the chain at an earlier less staked time, even though at all times the majority is honest and in sync.
+ - If we adjust difficulty automatically then we could temporarily have a high block production rate compared to our sync rate, leading to large numbers of forks.
+In this case, attackers who coordinate better could get their private chain to be the longest, thus allowing them to censor everyone else.

-For this, we should limit how quickly staked but inactive nodes can impact the block production rate.
+In both cases, we should limit how quickly staked but inactive nodes can impact the block production rate.
 We propose two mechanisms for this:

 ### Estimation